ranjancse26/conversation-intelligence-miner/README.md

 CLOUDFLARE_ACCOUNT_ID = ""
 CLOUDFLARE_ACCOUNT_API_KEY = ""
 ```
+## Dev Run
 - Install Dependencies - **npm install**
 - Run the product on DEV - **npx wrangler dev**
-- Deploy the product on Cloudflare - **npx wrangler deploy**
-- Note - If you wish to create a new Worker AI Project, Please use the command - **npm create cloudflare@2** and following the step by step process.
+- Note - If you wish to create a new Worker AI Project, Please use the command - **npm create cloudflare@2** and follow the step-by-step process.

 ## Deployment

 ### Clone The Repo